Let's Talk About Laila!

 The versatility shines again in "Blackberry (Date 4 Prom)" as she takes synths from uplifting to melancholy as she sings about being lost and confused and sad and alone for prom.
 It's another instance of this flux, a teen who has confidence in herself but is still fragile and in need of real assurance.

-“Could Be” is another production masterclass, as Laila! lulls us into ballad mode for about a minute—why don't you choose me?
-I could be everything you want me to be If you want for life to feel like fantasy—for a full minute before dropping a beat so slick it forced me up out of my seat the first time I heard it.
+"Could Be" is another production masterclass, as Laila! lulls us into ballad mode for about a minute—why don't you choose me?
+I could be everything you want me to be if you want for life to feel like fantasy—for a full minute before dropping a beat so slick it forced me up out of my seat the first time I heard it.
 Her voice is beautiful and raw, but there are so many production decisions and sounds like this on the album that have just floored me.
 This is like Joey Bada$$ making 1999 at 17.
 We're in the midst of an immense talent that is just stepping out of her cocoon.

 The tail end of the album wraps up smoothly, a strong 17 songs in just 44 minutes.
 The sad breakup song "If you're listening (Interlude)", and the happy breakup song "We're So Over!"—another lovely instance of Laila! boom bapifying a very 1990s ballad vibe—and of course the viral "Not My Problem" each stands out.